lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 ```

 This example is the same example written above except that `MyWallet` contract now supports UniversalReceiverDelegate.
-The `TokenABC` contract will inform `MyWallet` contract about the transfer by calling the `universalReceiver(..)` function and this function will call the `universalReceiverDelegate(..)` function to react on the transfer.
+The `TokenABC` contract will inform `MyWallet` contract about the transfer by calling the `universalReceiver(..)` function and this function will call the `universalReceiverDelegate(..)` function on the UniversalReceiverDelegate address set by the owner, to react on the transfer accordingly.

 ## Interface Cheat Sheet